BeforeTheTeaCools/WeatherPiProject/README.md

 # WeatherPiProject
 RaspberryPi project that uses openweather api to display weather to e-ink display
+It displays location, current temperature, min/max temperature, current weather status along with icon that updates correspondingly.
+I will probably update it with more features later.

 ![](wpipic.jpg)